mistersourcerer/ruspea/README.md

 #user=> ^CSee you soon.
 ```

 ## Humm... but what about the Ruby stuff?
-The gems?!
+And the gems?!
 HUH!?

 Ruspea has Ruby interoperabillity built-in
 so you can "just use" Ruby: